Skip to content

 scpn-control is the only open-source implementation of:

-• Stochastic Petri Net to SNN compilation
+• Stochastic Petri Net to SNN compilation for fusion control

 • Phase-amplitude coupling (PAC) between oscillator populations